St Eunan's College: Foundation, fire and the national grid: 1904–1944

 In 1904, the college's foundation stone was laid on the feast of St Eunan (23 September).
 Priests from the Roman Catholic Diocese of Raphoe gathered money from around the world for its erection.
-The college opened in September 1906, with the Rev. Edward Maguire as its first president.
+The college opened in September 1906, with Edward Maguire as its first president.
 Latin, Greek and history were taught.
-The Rev. Maguire remained as president of the college until 1910 when he was sent to another parish.
+Maguire remained as president of the college until 1910 when he was sent to another parish.

-The Rev. Michael Ward succeeded the Rev. Maguire as president; he had been at the college since its opening four years previously and served as president until his sudden death aged 41 in 1919.
+Michael Ward succeeded Maguire as president; he had been at the college since its opening four years previously and served as president until his sudden death aged 41 in 1919.
 During The Rev Ward's Presidency, a student died in 1912 and there was a fire in the college.

-The Rev. Patrick D. McCaul became the third president of the college; he too had taught there since its opening but had been appointed to the cathedral parish in 1918, only to be brought back after the Rev. Ward's death.
-The Rev. McCaul's tenure, which lasted until he was sent to another parish in 1929, coincided with increased student registrations and made an extension to the college much needed.
-This was built in the early 1930s during the tenure of the Rev. John Kerr, the only president of the college to succeed to the presidency without having been a member of the teaching staff — until, that is, the arrival of Christopher Darby from Ballyshannon's Coláiste Cholmcille in 2009.
+Patrick D. McCaul became the third president of the college; he too had taught there since its opening but had been appointed to the cathedral parish in 1918, only to be brought back after Ward's death.
+McCaul's tenure, which lasted until he was sent to another parish in 1929, coincided with increased student registrations and made an extension to the college much needed.
+This was built in the early 1930s during the tenure of John Kerr, the only president of the college to succeed to the presidency without having been a member of the teaching staff — until, that is, the arrival of Christopher Darby from Ballyshannon's Coláiste Cholmcille in 2009.
 Kerr's tenure lasted until 1944, at which time he was sent to another part of the county.
-The Rev. Kerr's presidency included the college's Silver Jubilee in 1931 and, like the Rev. Ward before him and others later (the Rev. Carney, McCroary), coincided with the death of a student; in this case he was brought to the district hospital in pain in October 1933, but died on 7 October.
+Kerr's presidency included the college's Silver Jubilee in 1931 and, like Ward before him and others later (Carney, McCroary), coincided with the death of a student; in this case he was brought to the district hospital in pain in October 1933, but died on 7 October.
 The same year (1933), the college was connected to the ESB national grid for the first time.
-Until that time, it had obtained electricity from a system the Rev. McCaul had near the college's handball alleys.
+Until that time, it had obtained electricity from a system McCaul had near the college's handball alleys.